nuwave/lighthouse/docs/master/api-reference/commands.md

 Use the `-W` / `--write` option to output the schema to the default file storage (usually `storage/app`) as `lighthouse-schema.graphql`.

+You can output your schema in JSON format by using the `--json` flag.

 ## query

 Create a class for a single field on the root Query type.